-Delta offers Wi-Fi on almost all of its flights with Gogo/Intelsat-powered Wi-Fi on all aircraft with 2+ cabins.
+Delta offers Wi-Fi on almost all of its flights with with both Viasat and Gogo.
 As with other airlines, Delta has been upgrading its aircraft to offer high-speed satellite Wi-Fi that can now be found on the following aircraft:

 Delta Air Lines Wi-Fi Fees